Swim For Life Parent & Tot (4-36 months)

 Kids and youth programs come with free parking included during the time of the sessions.

-As a Lifesaving Society training partner, the University of Calgary Aquatic Centre offers lessons for children as young as 4 months, all the way up to teens and adults.
+As a Lifesaving Society training partner, the University of Calgary Aquatic Centre offers lessons for children as young as 3 years old, all the way up to teens and adults.
 It's never to late to learn how to swim.

 Kids' swimming lessons run on specific Saturdays in the fall, winter and spring.
 Pool temperature is increased to 84 degrees Fahrenheit to make it comfortable for our tiniest swimmers.